lsst-dm/dm_dev_guide/services/lsst-login.rst

 With such config in ``~/.ssh/config`` on your local machine, your SSH connections can be significantly streamlined.
 Your experience may look like this:

-(1) Your first connection attempt involves typing your password once, on your local machine, along with a Duo push for the login node.
+(1) Your first connection attempt involves typing your password once on your local machine, along with a Duo push for the login node.
 There's no need to type your password on the login node or the internal node due to GSSAPI authentication.
-And your local Kerberos ticket is forwarded into your session on the internal node:
+Your local Kerberos ticket is forwarded into your session on the internal node:

 .. prompt:: bash $ auto